 Data suggests that uric acid may be a major culprit in cardiovascular disease regardless if it is acute, intermittent or chronically increased.
-Increased SUA is reported to modulate injury of the cardiovascular and renal system by acting through intracellular effects and extracellular effects.
+Increased SUA is reported to result in injury of the cardiovascular and renal system by acting through intracellular effects and extracellular effects.
 Increased xanthine oxidase expression is also reported in disease settings and as a mechanism of injury of the kidney.
 In fact, five types of data attest that high levels of uric acid, even without fully diagnosed kidney disease, is harmful.
-Firstly, exogenous uric acid causes endothelial dysfunction when infused into the human brachial artery.
+Firstly, increased endogenous uric acid concentrations correlate with endothelial dysfunction, and when oxypurinol is infused into the human brachial artery endothelial dysfunction is reversed.
 Secondly, endogenous uric acid concentrations correlate with endothelial dysfunction.
 Thirdly, population studies show uric acid is an independent predictor of mortality, including one large study in patients with chronic heart failure.
 Fourthly, SUA is an independent risk factor for kidney disease.
 Fifthly, acute increases in circulating uric acid due to tumor lysis, crushing trauma and major cardiac surgery has been associated with acute organ injury and specifically AKI.
 Most recently, SUA has been identified as a risk factor predicting worse AKI outcomes during COVID-19 infection & AKI severity is correlated with mortality.